 Aamir Khan, Hrithik Roshan, Deepika Padukone & Others Vote In Maharashtra Elections

-The state of Maharashtra goes for polls today and celebrities including Aamir Khan, Deepika Padukone, Hrithik Roshan and others cast their votes.
+The state of Maharashtra goes for polls today.
+Bollywood and television celebrities including Aamir Khan, Deepika Padukone, Hrithik Roshan, Karan Singh Grover, Karanvir Bohra and others cast their votes.
 Take a look at the pictures below.

 Aamir Khan